 - During meetings colleagues need to turn off notifications

-- Assign specific roles in a meeting – i.e. taking notes, chair, choose who speaks next etc.
+- Assign roles in a meeting – i.e. taking notes, chair, choose who speaks next etc.

 - Not everyone needs to be in a meeting!

-Following the trial, BBC colleagues chose to continue to work from home 3 or 4 days a week.
-Video technology continues to play a vital role for long term connectivity and team cohesiveness; something we are all beginning to get familiar with…
+Following the two-month trial, BBC colleagues chose to work from home 3 or 4 days a week with video technology playing a vital role for long term connectivity and team cohesiveness.
+Something we are all beginning to get familiar with…….